 |<1 minute||10||Anaerobic Power||Sprints, SpeedIntervals|

-Tempo is the first interval to add to your training.
+Tempo is the first beginner cycling interval workout to add to your training.
 It is a moderately challenging aerobic intensity interval, meaning it is harder than your cruising endurance pace but not so hard you can’t speak in short sentences.
 The key to incorporating Tempo into your training is accumulating time-at-intensity.
 These intervals should be long, starting at a minimum of 15 minutes and progressing all the way up to 60 minutes.
 Typically, athletes complete one long interval in a Tempo workout.
 For instance you might ride for 60 total minutes and include one 20- or 30-minute Tempo interval in the middle of it.
 A 60-minute ride with a Tempo interval produces a greater aerobic workload than 60 minutes cruising at endurance pace.

 The next cornerstone interval to incorporate into your training is called SteadyState.
 These 10-20 minute intervals target your maximum sustainable power output, or power at lactate threshold.
 Without a power meter or heart rate monitor you can tell you’re at the appropriate intensity if your breathing is deep but labored (not out of control panting!) and you can only speak in short phrases.
 A cornerstone lactate threshold interval workout is 3 10-minute SteadyState intervals separated by 5 minutes of easy spinning recovery.